 - 8085 program to divide two 8 bit numbers

-- 8085 program to subtract two 16-bit numbers with or without borrow
+- 8085 program to find larger of two 8 bit numbers

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.